Read time: 50 seconds

 - Take a short course - most are free.
 A great starting point is Web Accessibility by Google.
 It's free.
-In this course you’ll get hands-on experience making web applications accessible.
+In this course, you’ll get hands-on experience in making web applications accessible.

 - Use the Web Accessibility Tutorials from World Wide Web Consortium (W3C as an ongoing reference.
 They provide guidance on how to meet WCAG.

 - Join the community - get or give advice and support.

 - Video tutorials: Google Chrome Developers, accessibility learning (YouTube)

 - Web accessibility for developers (Wuhcag)